darrenbrien/aws-bb-cmapss/writeup/visualisation.md

     46.4291275009693
 A root mean squared error of ~46 cycles

-Which features does this model find most useful
+Which features does this model find most useful based on the model frequent feature which the trees are split on.
+1. Cycle number (makes intuitive sense, the more cycles a engine has completed the fewer we expect will be required before a failure)
+2. sensor_measurement 11
+3. sensor_measurement 13
+4. sensor_measurement 15
+The model appears to have discovered patterns in the data and predictions aren't entirely dominated by any single feature.

 ```python
 fig, ax = plt.subplots(figsize=(30, 20))
 ax.barh(features, cls.feature_importances_)